 With his excellent command of the English language, Squanto was invaluable to the survival of the pilgrims.
 From him, they learned how to feed themselves in the New World.
-Unfortunately, many historians believe that Squanto abused his new-found power and sense of importance.
-Sadly, Squanto died in 1622, just one year after being introduced to the pilgrims from a common malaise known as Indian fever.
+Unfortunately, many historians believe that Squanto abused his newfound power and sense of importance.
+Sadly, Squanto died in 1622, just one year after being introduced to the pilgrims from a sudden illness.

-Massasoit was a powerful Wampanoag chieftain who was instrumental in maintaining a peace between the local Indians and the religious refugees from England.
-Like the pilgrims, Massasoit's people had suffered huge losses in the years preceding the arrival of the Mayflower.
+Massasoit was a powerful Wampanoag chieftain who was instrumental in maintaining peace between the local Native Americans and the religious refugees from England.
+Like the pilgrims, Massasoit's people suffered huge losses in the years preceding the arrival of the Mayflower.
 The peace that was created between Massasoit and the Pilgrims was more like a mutual defense treaty.
-This agreement worked because groups were small and were threatened by the same enemies, most notably the Narraganset and Nauset Indians.
+This agreement worked because groups were small and were threatened by the same enemies, most notably the Narraganset and the Nauset.
 When Massasoit died in 1661, the peace fell apart very quickly.